NLBuescher/PokemonEditioNigra/README.md

 ## 2. Modernisms:

-A collection of various translation decisions
+A collection of various translation decisions that I've had to make regarding modern concepts and words, including reimaginations of old words, and new words that I've either come up with myself or are in use elsewhere in the Internet Latin community.

 ### A note on the use of "ab"